 Moments ads are native display ads that appear seamlessly in a user’s feed alongside other user generated content, enabling a non-disruptive experience.
 Moments ads support both banner and video formats and WeChat users and their family and friends can interact with the ads through likes and comments.

-WeChat banner ads will display at the bottom of the article, allowing users to a click and redirect to and external URL, follow your official account or download an app.
+WeChat banner ads will display at the bottom of the article, allowing users to a click and redirect to an external URL, follow your official account or download an app.

-Want to set up your brand on WeChat, but are not sure where to start or how to develop a campaign that will resonate with Chinese consumers?
+Want to set up your brand on WeChat, but are not sure where to start or how to develop a campaign that will attract Chinese consumers?
 Get in touch for an informal chat to learn how we can help you leverage China’s super app.